ST4S Readiness Check

 Once you have completed the check and obtained a satisfactory outcome, you may formally submit your results for full ST4S assessment.
 Please note that the prioritisation of full ST4S assessments is determined by the ST4S Working Group.

-Importantly full ST4S assessment results are shared with Chief Information Officers (CIOs) from state and territory Departments of Education, as well as with nominated representatives of the Catholic and Independent school sectors.
+Importantly full ST4S assessment results are shared with Chief Information Officers (CIOs) from state and territory Departments of Education, as well as with nominated representatives of the Catholic and Independent school sectors and the New Zealand Ministry of Education.

 How does it work?